jefftrull/json_spirit/fuzzing/README.md

 ## Instructions for building and running fuzzers on json_spirit

+### Prerequisites (Ubuntu 15.10)
+* Boost 1.59 or later, built suitably for your compiler and sanitizer choices
+* If using Clang, a fresh build installed in your PATH and LD_LIBRARY_PATH
+* The package **afl-clang** if you want to use AFL

 It is easy and fun to fuzz **json_spirit**.
 Defining `JSON_SPIRIT_FUZZING` to cmake will enable fuzzing targets.
 For a given build you just have to choose:

 1. Which fuzzing system to use: AFL or libFuzzer